 Gerry Saulter is a renowned solo guitarist and founding member of the award winning flute and guitar ensemble, Serenade Duo.

 With flutist Michelle LaPorte, Mr. Saulter performs concerts throughout the United States, Canada and Europe.
-Featured appearances include: Carnegie’s Weill Recital Hall, Merkin Concert Hall, the American Church in Paris, United States and New Zealand Embassies in Paris, International Schools of Paris and Ireland, American Cathedral in Paris, St. Lawrence Jewry-Guild Hall in London, St. John’s Church in Stratford London, St. Ann’s Church Dublin, Toronto Latin American Flute Festival, Cosmo Music Festival, Music Mondays Series at Toronto Holy Trinity Church, Washington DC Church of the Epiphany Concert Series, FTC Fall Festival of Guitar, NY and the Museo de Arte de Puerto Rico.
+Featured appearances include: Carnegie’s Weill Recital Hall, Merkin Concert Hall, the American Church in Paris, United States and New Zealand Embassies in Paris, International Schools of Paris and Ireland, American Cathedral in Paris, St. Lawrence Jewry-Guild Hall in London, St. John’s Church in Stratford London, St. Ann’s Church Dublin, Toronto Latin American Flute Festival, Cosmo Music Festival, Music Mondays Series at Toronto Holy Trinity Church, Washington DC Church of the Epiphany Concert Series, FTC Fall Festival of Guitar, Custer Observatory and the Museo de Arte de Puerto Rico.
 Serenade Duo has received five Distinguished Chamber Music Awards from Artists International and a Suffolk County Certificate of Appreciation for Diverse Community Programs.

 Throughout his career, Mr. Saulter has also performed as a soloist and chamber musician for many arts organizations, music societies, festivals, museums, libraries, musical theatre productions, and educational institutions worldwide.
 He has played for WSHU Public Radio, appeared on television with PBS/WLIW, News 12 Long Island, FiOS 1, KCTU, and as a recording artist he can be heard on Centaur Records.